CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetlogs.md

 ### TerminalPromptMatch

-Represents the exact terminal prompt found in the response returned from the host that was matched by the terminalPrompt regex.
+Represents the exact terminal prompt found in the response returned from the [Host] that was matched by the terminalPrompt regex.

 | | |
 |--------------------|---------------------------|